microsoft/SynapseML/website/docs/getting_started/installation.md

 ### Building from source

-MMLSpark has recently transitioned to a new build infrastructure.
+SynapseML has recently transitioned to a new build infrastructure.
 For detailed developer docs please see the [Developer Readme](https://github.com/microsoft/SynapseML/blob/master/docs/developer-readme.md)

-If you are an existing mmlspark developer, you will need to reconfigure your development setup.
+If you are an existing SynapseML developer, you will need to reconfigure your development setup.
 We now support platform independent development and better integrate with intellij and SBT.
  If you encounter issues please reach out to our support email!

 ### R (Beta)

-To try out MMLSpark using the R autogenerated wrappers [see our instructions](https://github.com/microsoft/SynapseML/blob/master/docs/R-setup.md).
+To try out SynapseML using the R autogenerated wrappers [see our instructions](docs/R-setup.md).
 Note: This feature is still under development and some necessary custom wrappers may be missing.